dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/MulticlassClassification-GitHubLabeler/README.md

 await PredictLabelsAndUpdateGitHub(ModelFilePathName);
 ```

 For testing convenience when reading issues from your GitHub repo, it will only load not labeled issues that were created in the past 10 minutes and are subject to be labeled.
-You can chenge that config, though:
+You can change that config, though:
 ```csharp
 Since = DateTime.Now.AddMinutes(-10)
 ```